 Multiple Dates, Times & Locations in October, downtown Rochester and suburbs

 Guided walk themes include Dinner & Ghost Stories at The Union Tavern, Ghosts of Mt.
-Hope Avenue, Spirits of Sea Breeze, Jack the Ripper, Phantoms of Fairport, Haunts of Henrietta, the Lady in White, and the Flower City Ghost Walk.
-Explore their website for other fun-themed events like the Haunted Pub Crawl where you can visit with spirits and drink them, too!
+Hope Avenue, Jack the Ripper, Spirits of Sea Breeze, the Lady in White, Phantoms of Fairport, Haunts of Henrietta, and a Haunted Pub Crawl (where you can visit with spirits and drink them, too!)